Lynnewood Hall: Art collection

 From 1915 to 1940, the spectacular art collection at Lynnewood Hall was open to the public by appointment between June and October.
+As early as 1924, Joseph E Widener stated that his collection would be presented to the public as a memorial to his late father P.A.B.
+Widener, however after a site for the Widener memorial art museum was selected and fell through, Widener and his family began to shop for a home for the collection either at the Philadelphia Museum of Art or the National Gallery.

 In 1942, Joseph E. Widener donated more than 2,000 sculptures, paintings, decorative art works, and porcelains to the National Gallery of Art.
 P.A.B.
 Widener had originally planned for the collection to go to the Philadelphia Museum of Art.
 The paintings included Raphael's Small Cowper Madonna, Bellini's The Feast of the Gods, eight van Dycks, two Vermeers, fourteen Rembrandts, and a series of portraits by Gainsborough and Reynolds.
 The sculptures included Donatello's David and Desiderio da Settignano's St John the Baptist.

 History

 Construction and early years

 By the time Horace Trumbauer was commissioned by Peter A.B.
 Widener to build Lynnewood Hall, Trumbauer had already designed the Widener family's Philadelphia townhome and house in New York City.
 Trumbauer collaborated with the French firm Carlhian et Fils to design the mansion's interiors, utilizing large amounts of salvaged European furniture, tapestries, and rooms.
 The mansion's 18th-century ballroom, one of the largest on the eastern seaboard, had furniture imported from Italy.
 Construction began in 1897, and the mansion was opened after only two years of construction with a gala held on December 19, 1899.
 400 guests, mostly members of Philadelphia high society, attended, and the New York Symphony and Johanna Gadski provided musical accompaniment to the celebration.

 The mansion was built on a property of 300 acres, and its Italian-style ornamental gardens, covering 33 acres, were originally fashioned by head gardener William Kleinheinz.
 The gardens included a large fountain by Henri-Léon Gréber, one of only two major surviving Gréber commissions in America.